-A short selection of my work drawn from recent productions out of the UK & USA.
-If you'd like to see further scenes from these projects you will find them on subsequent pages.
+A short selection of my work drawn from recent productions.
+If you'd like to see further scenes from these projects you will find them under each title.

 This was a huge privilege to be involved with.
 A rich story with complex and varied characters, set in a critical time in American history.
 Bridget Carpenter did an extraordinary job adapting the Steven King novel.
 Her vision for the piece was an inspiration to us all.

 Shot on older Hawk anamorphic lenses in the 2:1 aspect ratio, the Red Dragon helped deliver a bold look for this land mark show.

 With writing, acting and directing as strong as this it was a privilege to photograph the final two episodes of season 2.